Talk about finger-lickin’ good, this sauce is taking things up a notch.

 Now that we have the basics down, let’s get to it…

-• Soy Sauce – the traditional base of teriyaki sauce
+• Soy Sauce – the traditional base of teriyaki sauce.
+Use tamari for a gluten-free option, and low sodium if you’re watching your salt intake.

-• Honey – added for a little extra sweetness and as a slight thickener; you can omit if you’d like to reduce the amount of sugar
+• Honey – added for a little extra sweetness and as a slight thickener; you can omit it if you’d like to reduce the amount of sugar or make this sauce vegan.

-• Grated ginger and garlic my favorite flavor ingredients
+• Grated ginger and garlic the best flavor ingredients!

 • Chili Garlic Paste- this is where the spice comes in.
 I love adding chili garlic paste to recipes for an added kick and of course a little more garlic.
 It gives a depth of flavor to the sauce that is oh-so-yummy.
 You could substitute with sriracha or red pepper flakes, too.